 You must satisfy all university admission requirements as well as the specific program requirements.
 Meeting the minimum requirements does not guarantee admission into the program.

 FIU and the College of Engineering and Computing offer a variety of fellowships, assistantships, and scholarships to qualified domestic and international students.
 The amounts of these awards vary depending on the type of award, but they may provide full tuition and a monthly stipend.

-The Non-Thesis Master’s program consists of 30 credit hours of course work, a graduate project of at least 3 credit hours, a one credit Environmental Seminar, and a final oral examination.
+The Non-Thesis Master’s program has 30 credits of course work, a graduate project of at least three credits, a one-credit Environmental Seminar and a final oral examination.

-The Thesis Master’s program consists of 30 semester credit hours of course work, a minimum of 6 semester credit hours of Master’s Thesis, a one credit Environmental Seminar, and a final oral examination that includes an oral defense of the thesis.
+The Thesis Master’s program has 30 credits of course work, a minimum of six credits of Master’s Thesis, a one-credit Environmental Seminar and a final oral examination that includes an oral defense.